-Role: Provide support services like housing, job training, and recovery services.
-Additional details regarding the level of support services are expected to emerge as more individuals are prosecuted for cases applicable under Prop 36.
-Unique Responsibility: Ensure clients are connected to necessary community services to help them break the cycle of homelessness and recidivism.
+- Role: Provide support services like housing, job training, and recovery services. - Unique Responsibility: Ensure clients are connected to necessary community services to help them break the cycle of homelessness and recidivism.

 Medi-Cal and Medicare

 - Role: Provide financial support for drug treatment and mental health programs for eligible individuals. - Unique Responsibility: Ensure eligible offenders receive treatment services and connect them with the appropriate programs.